Schweinshaxe

-Schweinshaxe is one of the formerly typical peasant foods, in which recipes were composed to make inexpensive and tough cuts of meat more palatable (see, for beef, the popular Sauerbraten).
-Such inexpensive cuts usually require long periods of preparation.
-The meat is sometimes marinated for days, and in the case of big cuts up to a week.
+Schweinshaxe is one of the formerly typical peasant foods, in which recipes were composed to make inexpensive and tough cuts of meat more palatable (cf. for beef the popular Sauerbraten).
+Such inexpensive cuts usually require long periods of preparation; the meat is sometimes marinated for days, and in the case of big cuts up to a week.
 The Schweinshaxe is then roasted at low temperatures, typically—depending on size—for two to three hours.

 The most popular side dishes are potatoes and cabbage variations.
+The Bavarian version is classically served with potato dumplings and red cabbage, or with sauerkraut and potatoes.